igwgames/nes-starter-kit/guide/section_2/collectible_sprites.md

 ```

 We want to change `SPRITE_TYPE_HEALTH` to `SPRITE_TYPE_LIFE_UP`.
 While we are at it, let's
-make the sprite a little bit more unique?
+make the sprite a little bit more unique!
 If we look at nesst for our sprites, there is
 a big heart sprite at `0xec`.
 If we change the sprite id (second byte) to this, we can
 use that big heart sprite.
 However, our old sprite was 8x8 pixels in size, and this new
 one is 16x16.
 We also need to update the size of the sprite, by changing